-ESSAY
+ESSAY - 2

 This will be a TEAM presentation via PowerPoint and a written paper.
-The paper will be three pages single spaced Arial 14 justified.
+The paper will be three to five pages single spaced.
 The topics will be found in the assigned dates for the presentation in the Roadmap section of the syllabus below.
-The presentation will be a maximum of five PowerPoint charts.
 Conciseness is the real challenge for an essay meaning you must truly have knowledge of the topic before the writing can be done properly.
 The topics are:

-• Define and illustrate benchmarking for TQM ALFA
+• Explain the 5 why's and a How ALFA

 • Define SWOT as a TQM tool BRAVO

 • Pareto charting in TQM defined CHARLIE

 • Process variation and control charting DELTA

 • Transformational leadership ECHO

 • Four Stages of team development FOXTROT

 • Quality Circles GOLF

 • Force Field Analysis tool HOTEL